mps9506/tbrf/README.md

 v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 <!-- badges: end -->

+tbrf is retired.
+I will maintain the package to ensure it remains on CRAN but do not expect additional functionality or improvements.
+I highly recommend [runner](https://gogonzo.github.io/runner/) for the same functionality but faster!

 The goal of tbrf is to provide time-window based rolling statistical functions.
 The package differs from other rolling statistic packages